-leaders evolve.
+The Hollow Crown effectively explores Shakespeare's political insights into how leaders evolve.
 While never explicitly stated, Cohen draws on Shakespearean examples to advocate for an ideal arc.
 Leaders should acquire power legitimately or seize power when a ruler is weak.
 They should rule through inspiration and manipulation (with only the occasional murder).
 Then, rulers should depart the stage in their prime.
-Cohen explores this arc through an expertly organized book divided into parts on acquiring, exercising, and losing power, subdivided into three appropriately named chapters.
+Cohen explores this arc through an expertly organized book divided into parts on acquiring, exercising, and losing power, subdivided into three appropriately named chapters.19 the lessons to recent cases.
+In the chapter on murder, Cohen explains that murder might literally mean killing others (see Pol Pot, Joseph Stalin, for example), or less literally, the unexpected departure of senior executives to new and undefined opportunities elsewhere.
+Examples from Henry VI, Richard III, and Macbeth show the early benefits and ultimate risks of ruling through murder, which Cohen effectively compares to the individual rises of Adolf Hitler and Xi Jinping.
+This effective structure allows chapters to stand on their own while remaining part of a cohesive whole.20

 The summary.
 Reviewers will sometimes lose their way in the summary section, preferring the comfort of summarizing the book to the critique.
-In this section, I touch on Parameters' questions about the authority of the book and the book's contribution to the field.
-The paragraphs below summarize the book and provide illustrative examples of the ways that Cohen integrates Shakespeare into his book.
-Given the eight hundred-word limit, devoting 122 words to summary is appropriate.
+In this section, I touch on Parameters' questions about the authority